 Interactive Public Input: Map Your Experience

 NCTCOG’s Transportation Department is accepting public input through an online map tool.
-Comments will be used to guide upcoming planning efforts, including an update to Mobility 2045, the region’s long-range metropolitan transportation plan.
-Help us plan for the future by letting us know how the region’s transportation system can better serve you.
-Share your transportation experience at www.nctcog.org/mapyourexperience.
+Help plan for the future by letting us know how the region’s transportation system can better serve you.
+Share your transportation experience at: www.nctcog.org/mapyourexperience.

 Regional Smoking Vehicle Program (RSVP)